Department of Sociology

 4000 Level Courses: No Sociology Department undergraduate level courses (4000 or below) will apply toward a Master's degree.
 Courses in other departments at the 4000 level may apply only if the department in which the course is taken allows graduate credit for the specific course within its own department.

 Academic Standards: The University requires students to maintain at least a B average in all course work.
 In the event that students receive four grades of C+ or below they will automatically be dropped from the program.
-The Sociology Department further requires that students must receive a grade of B- or better in each of the required graduate Sociology core courses (Soc 6300, Soc 6304, Soc 6306, and Soc 6311).
+The Sociology Department further requires that students must receive a grade of B- or better in each of the required graduate Sociology core courses (Soc 6300, Soc 6302, Soc 6304, Soc 6306, and Soc 6311).
+In addition, the average grade for these five courses must be a B or better.
 Upon receiving a grade below B- in a required course, the student may petition the Sociology Graduate Committee to retake that course.
 The Graduate Committee will decide whether to approve the petition or not.
 A student is entitled to only one such petition in his/her tenure in the Soc MA program.
 If a student receives two C+‘s in core courses, the student will be dropped from the program.

 Advisement: Generally, during the first 18 hours taken as a graduate student in the Sociology Department, the departmental Graduate Advisor will advise students.
 During the beginning of each semester graduate students are required to meet with the Graduate Advisor.
 All graduate students are required to meet with the Graduate Advisor at least once during each semester that they are enrolled in the program.
 No later than upon the completion of 18 hours of coursework, each student selects from the faculty either a thesis committee Chair or an internship committee supervisor with a specialty in the student's area of interest.
 This Chair/Supervisor will serve as the student's thesis/internship director and will counsel the student concerning course work and direct the student in the completion of either thesis or the internship report.
 Faculty have the right to refuse to serve as a student's committee chair/supervisor.
 Students have the right to change their chair/supervisor by writing the Graduate Committee.
 The departmental Graduate Advisor must be informed in writing of selection and change of Chairs/Supervisors.